malvuln/RansomLord/README.md

  The -e flag sets up a custom Windows Event source in the Windows registry.
  Events are written to 'Windows Logs\Application' as 'RansomLord' event ID 1 Malware name and full process path are also included in the general information.
+ Windows event log feature -e flag will now log the SHA256 hash of the ransomware.

 [DLL Map] <br>
- The -m flag displays Ransomware groups, DLL required and architecture x32 or 64-bit.
+ The -m flag displays ransomware groups, DLL required and architecture x32 or 64-bit.

 [Trophy Room] <br>
- The -t flag lists old Ransomware advisorys from 2022 with Malware vulnerability id.
+ The -t flag lists old ransomware advisorys from 2022 with Malware vulnerability id.

 [Warning] <br>
- The Ransomware familys and or samples listed do NOT guarantee a successful outcome.
+ The ransomware familys and or samples listed do NOT guarantee a successful outcome.
  Many factors can ruin success: different variants, OS versions, Malware location etc.
  Therefore, proceed with caution as mileage may vary, good luck.